lapm93/MMA-Index-Calculation-Using-MaskRCNN/README.md

    Modify parameters

     -   model_filename = "mask_rcnn_casco_0050.h5" # Here you must load the trained model with your dataset
-    -   class_names = ['BG', 'helmet'] # The classes related to your BG model + custom classes
+    -   class_names = ['BG', 'FreeMonocytes', 'Ingested/AdheredMonocytes'] # The classes related to your BG model + custom classes
-    -   min_confidence = 0.6 # Minimum level of confidence to accept a finding as positive
+    -   min_confidence = 0.9 # Minimum level of confidence to accept a finding as positive

 -   FOR VIDEO SYSTEM TEST:

     Modify parameters

-    -  model_filename = "mask_rcnn_casco_0050.h5" # Here you must load the trained model with your dataset
+    -  model_filename = "mask_rcnn_0020.h5" # Here you must load the trained model with your dataset
-    -  class_names = ['BG', 'helmet'] # The classes related to your BG model + custom classes
+    -  class_names = ['BG', 'FreeMonocytes', 'Ingested/AdheredMonocytes'] # The classes related to your BG model + custom classes
-    -   min_confidence = 0.6 # Minimum level of confidence to accept a finding as positive
+    -   min_confidence = 0.9 # Minimum level of confidence to accept a finding as positive
     -   camera = cv2.VideoCapture(0) # If you want to run webcam
     -   camera = cv2.VideoCapture("video.mp4") # If you want to run a video uploading it from your PC